Life-Encrypty/GuardXpert-Integration-Public/VideoServiceIntegrationGuide_JWT.md

 ### List of scripts to load

-all scripts in this deom **MUST** be loaded in the order in the same order and same places:
+all scripts in this deom **MUST** be loaded in the order in the same order and same places, to start the video **wait untill the page fully loaded** then pres the Play Video button it will fire event called **play** this event will start logic to get the video:

 ```html
 <!doctype html>